-Australia’s Paralympic table tennis hopefuls have begun their battle for a spot on the 2020 Paralympic Team tonight at the Arafura Games.
+Australia’s Paralympic table tennis hopefuls have begun their battle for a spot on the 2020 Australian Paralympic Team tonight (1 May) at the 2019 Arafura Games.

-While competition has been friendly for all sports thus far, the heat has been turned up for Para-table tennis athletes, with competition doubling up as the ITTF Oceania Regional Table Tennis qualifiers.
+While competition has been friendly for all sports thus far, the heat has turned up for Para-table tennis players, with competition doubling as the 2019 International Table Tennis Federation Oceania Para-table Tennis Championships.

 Despite just five countries contesting the event, competition is set to be tough.
-With so few numbers entered into the tournament, athletes will compete in mixed class competition and only four gold medals will be up for grabs.
+With so few numbers entered into the tournament, athletes will compete in mixed-class competition, with only four gold medals up for grabs.

 Group matches began tonight, with most Australians competing against each other.

 “There’s been quite a buzz through the team,” said Melissa Tapper, Australia’s only athlete to compete at both the Paralympic and Olympic Games.

 “Everyone is excited just to be together, and although the majority of competition is Australians competing against each other, with just a few of the Oceania countries, everyone is behind each other, which has been great.

 “We’re here as a team, but we’re also fighting hard in every match just to do as well as we possibly can.”

 Tapper (Class 10) defeated compatriot Rebecca Julian (Class 6) in a 3-0 victory (11-9, 11-7, 12-10).